rowcased/rowcased.github.io/alternate_page.md

 #### The Site

-Codewars is a prominant, user-driven website with a highly active and responsive comminuty, offering thousands of code challenges on a variety of topics in over 40 supported languages.
-The site borrows terminology from _Kendo_; using a 'kyu' rank system and referring to challenges as 'kata'.
-Points earned by activity on the site are considered _honor_.
-As various levels of honor are earned, additional privilages become granted to a power-user.
+Codewars is a prominent, user-driven website with a highly active and responsive community, offering thousands of code challenges on a variety of topics in over 40 supported languages.
+The site borrows terminology from Kendo; using a ‘kyu’ rank system and referring to challenges as ‘kata’.
+Points earned by activity on the site are considered honor.
+As various levels of honor are earned, additional privileges become granted to a power-user

 #### My involvement